 During the school year, children spend about a third of their time at school or doing school-promoted activities.
 Parents should reasonably believe that their children will be safe in the hands of their teachers and school administrators.
-However, if a child is hurt while at school or at a school-related event, parents often wonder who should be held liable.
+However, parents often wonder who should be held liable if a child was injured at school or a school-related event.
+Contact our personal injury attorneys if your child is injured and you want to determine who is liable for their injuries.

-Besides sustaining injuries on playground equipment, school children may also get injured by participating in school sports, being exposed to food-borne illnesses, or from the result of negligent teachers and administrators.
-It is estimated that a quarter of the 14 million child injuries that occur in the U.S. each year happen at school.
+Besides sustaining injuries on playground equipment, school children may also get injured by participating in school sports, being exposed to food-borne illnesses, or from negligent teachers and administrators.
+It is estimated that a quarter of the 14 million child injuries in the U.S. each year happen at school.

-If your child was injured at school due to the negligence of teachers, administrators, or others, you could be eligible to seek justice and fair compensation for the harm they’ve suffered.
+If your child was injured at school due to the negligence of teachers, administrators, or others, you could be eligible to seek justice and fair compensation for their harm.
 At Hach & Rose, LLP, our team will fight for you and your loved ones.
 Call our office at (347) 318-9604 to discuss your legal options today.